eburakova/eburakova/README.md

 Hello there!
-I am Ekaterina (Katja), I am 30 y.o. and just got my Dr. rer. nat. title for a work in solid-state protein NMR spectroscopy.
+I am Ekaterina (Katja), I am about 30 y.o. and just got my Dr. rer. nat. title for a work in solid-state protein NMR spectroscopy.

 👩‍🎓 In my doctoral years, I focussed on feature engineering in protein structural biology.
 I adapted of existing models of structure - proterty relationship for a specific case of highly statically disordered samples.
 I explored and proposed scores for the *degree of local disorder*.